ros-navigation/docs.nav2.org/concepts/index.rst

 Within Navigation2, we use a wrapper of LifecycleNodes, ``nav2_util LifecycleNode``.
 This wrapper wraps much of the complexities of LifecycleNodes for typical applications.
 It also includes a ``bond`` connection for the lifecycle manager to ensure that after a server transitions up, it also remains active.
 If a server crashes, it lets the lifecycle manager know and transition down the system to prevent a critical failure.
-See :ref:`foxy_migration` for details.
+See :ref:`eloquent_migration` for details.

 Behavior Trees
 **************